Jobijollof/Bash-Scripting/Lamp-bash-script/README.md

-# Implement a Lampstack on AWS with bash script
+# Automate the Implementation of  a Lampstack on AWS with bash script

 ## Steps: